Auckland Council: Mayor

 The mayor has significant executive powers, their own staff and the ability to appoint the chairpersons of the council's committees.
-Some columnists stated in 2010 that the post was the second most powerful public position in New Zealand after the prime minister.
+Some columnists stated in 2010 that the post was the second most powerful public position in New Zealand, after the prime minister.
 However, when the Minister for the Rugby World Cup, Murray McCully, took control of the Rugby World Cup fan area on the Auckland waterfront in 2011 without first notifying mayor Len Brown, columnist John Armstrong declared the myth finished.

 The mayor is directly elected by voters living in the Auckland Council area every three years by postal ballot using the first-past-the-post voting system.
 Len Brown was elected mayor in October 2010, and re-elected for a second term in 2013.
 Phil Goff won the 2016 election and was re-elected as mayor in 2019.
+In 2022, Wayne Brown was elected mayor.

 Governing body

 The governing body of the Auckland Council consists of the mayor, deputy mayor, and 19 other members.
 The members of the governing body are elected from thirteen wards across the Council area using the first-past-the-post system every three years at the same time as the mayor.
 Decision-making for the governing body's areas of oversight is done by committees, a few of which consist of the whole governing body, and most of which consist of a chairperson appointed by the mayor and a subset of the governing body members.
 The following council took office during October 2022: